 Back up of end entity private authentication keys does not occur.
 Where such keys must be transferred to other media for disaster recovery purposes, they are transferred and stored in an encrypted form protected by the HSM keys.

 Critical PKI components, such as CAs and RAs, have duplicate private keys created.
-Where these keys are stored on hard tokens, the archive copy should also be a hard token.
+Where these keys are stored on hard tokens, the archive copy is also to be a hard token.

 All components of the backed-up key must be stored in a separate, geographically dispersed site.